GrantMeStrength/retro/robot/robot.md

 os.system('aplay sound-file.wav')
 ```

-However, it's a little more fun to use a speech synthesiser.
+However, it's a little more fun to use a speech synthesizer.
 I was going to use one of my classic old 1980's speech chips, but then I found that - of course - it's all possible in software now.
 A program for the Pi called [Festival](https://learn.adafruit.com/speech-synthesis-on-the-raspberry-pi/installing-the-festival-speech-package) does it all, and even sounds like a 1980's chip.
 I'm sure there are better quality Text To Speech systems, but this is exactly what I was looking for.

 **Install Festival**